-The Heritage for Schools in Rural Carmarthenshire project will be led by the Tywi Centre in partnership with Sbectrwm.
-The project will run for a year from January 2018.
+The Heritage for Schools in Rural Carmarthenshire project was led by the Tywi Centre in partnership with Sbectrwm.

-Children will be encouraged to investigate local Welsh characters and important historical events and bring them to life with storytelling and by making short films.
+Children were encouraged to investigate local Welsh characters and important historical events and bring them to life with storytelling and by making short films.
 They also learnt about traditional building methods and materials and how living conditions have changed over time.